femboyfin/dbdideas/survivor_perks.md

 - Decreased broken duration to **120 seconds** *(was permanent)*
   - Changes the perks downside to create a reasonable argument that it's use is a trade-off instead of detrimental.
-- Completing the Inovation applies the effects from all Invocation perks of Survivor(s) participating
+- Completing the Invocation applies the effects from all Invocation perks of Survivor(s) participating
   - Increases viability of stacking Invocation perks, without a 120 second timer to activate both.
 - Increased acceleration bonus to **150%** and **100%** *(was 100% and 50%)*
   - Increases the viability of multiple people working to complete the Invocations together, turning it into a trade-off rather than a waste of time.